BethGriggs/release-notes-prototype/README.md

 # OpenJDK Release Notes Tool

-This repository contains two scripts that can be used to generate OpenJDK notes.
-Typical usage will be to first generate the list of commits for the release using the `fetchCommitList.js` script and then run `fetchReleaseNotes.js` script, supplying the commit list as an input.
+This repository contains two scripts that can be used to generate OpenJDK release notes.
+Typical usage will be to first generate the list of commits for the release using the `fetchCommitList.js` script and then run the `fetchReleaseNotes.js` script, supplying the commit list from `fetchCommitList.js` as an input.

 ## Prerequisites